 College of Humanities, Arts, and Sciences

-The UNI Suzuki School will offer a spring concert.
+Under the direction of UNI School of Music assistant professor of horn Yu-Ting Su, the UNI Horn Choir will offer a spring recital featuring community players as well as UNI students.
 This event is free and open to the public.

 UNI School of Music faculty artist Amanda McCandless will coordinate and host this day-long event celebrating clarinet study and performance.
 Guest artist Michael Lowenstern will perform and present at the event.
 For more information, contact Amanda.McCandless@uni.edu.